-Today the U.S. Department of Commerce’s Bureau of Economic Analysis released new personal income data for the second quarter of 2010 and revisions for the past couple of years.
-This new data brings a mixed-bag of new about New Hampshire’s private sector.
-As shown in Chart 1, New Hampshire’s private sector share of personal income for the second quarter of 2010 was at a new all-time low of 75.18 percent–just edging out the previous low of 75.29 percent set in the last first quarter of 2010.
+Last week the U.S. Department of Commerce’s Bureau of Economic Analysis released new personal income data for the second quarter of 2011 by state (pdf) and revisions for the past couple of years.
+As shown in Chart 1, New Hampshire’s private sector share of personal income for the second quarter of 2011 was at 76.1 percent–or 9.9 percent larger than the national average.

-The major culprit behind this crowding-out of the private sector–the American Recovery and Reinvestment Act (ARRA).
-In the second quarter of 2010, the ARRA pumped $138 million into New Hampshire’s economy via personal current transfer receipts.
-This is down from the peak spending ($345 million) under ARRA in the second quarter of 2009.
-As ARRA spending continues to wind-down, New Hampshire’s private sector should rebound from its all-time lows.
+As such, Chart 2 shows that, in the second quarter of 2011, the modified ARRA calculations show that $99 million was pumped into New Hampshire’s economy via personal current transfer receipts (pdf).
+This is down from the peak spending ($303 million) under ARRA in the second quarter of 2009.
+As ARRA spending continues to wind-down, this will continue to help New Hampshire’s private sector rebound from its all-time lows though it puts a drag on overall personal income growth.

 Related Posts :